Communication

 Crossing health borders without international travel

-A University of Melbourne-based public health initiative is using interactive technology to reach remote Kenyan communities during the COVID-19 pandemic.
+A Melbourne-based public health initiative is using interactive technology to reach remote Kenyan communities during the pandemic

 The politics of hacking

-Associate Professor Dunbar-Hester discusses the cultures and the communities of the digital era, with a particular focus on media and technology activists.
+Associate Professor Dunbar-Hester discusses the cultures and the communities of the digital era, with a focus on media and tech activists

 COVID-19 face coverings mask the message

-Many people have hearing loss – from mild to disabling – but University of Melbourne research finds COVID-19 face masks are making communication even harder.
+Many people experience hearing loss – from mild to disabling – but COVID-19 face masks are making communication even harder for people with hearing impairment

 Reporting COVID-19 research responsibly

-A University of Melbourne expert says while science communication is now so vital, the media has a responsibility to explain that scientific research evolves.
+During COVID-19, science communication has never been more vital, but the media has a responsibility to explain that scientific research evolves as it learns

 How can we make sure people trust a COVID-19 vaccine once we get one?

-Vaccination is an insurance policy but University of Melbourne experts say if we want good COVID-19 vaccine uptake, we need to restore public trust and clarity.
+Vaccination is an insurance policy but if we want good COVID-19 vaccine uptake, we need to restore public trust with education and clarity

 How much digital time is too much during COVID-19?